Hecuba: Hecuba in other classical works

 Another legend has it that Hecuba threw herself into the sea and was transformed into "a she-dog with fiery eyes" and that she was buried in a "wretched" place called Kynosema ('dog's grave'), a "landmark for sailors".
 The Kynosema is said to be a promontory located in modern day Kilidülbahir.
 According to Lycophron, she was rescued by the goddess Hecate and became one of her canine familiars.

+Photius writes that Helen and Paris had a daughter, whom they named Helen after Helen won a game of knucklebones to decide the child's name.
+He adds that Hecuba killed the girl when Troy fell.

+In an epigram attributed to Plato and preserved in the Greek Anthology and written in memory of Dio of Syracuse, Plato writes that the Fates shed tears for Hecuba and the Trojan women from the very hour of their birth.
+He uses their tragic destiny as a reflection of Dio's own fate, suggesting that even those who achieve greatness cannot escape the suffering that fate may bring.